Image courtesy Christian J. Petersen

 Thank you to all the artists and guests who joined us for the preview, the after-party at 99 Mary Street and all the opening weekend events.
 For forthcoming events, please take a look at the links on the right.

-During the summer the gallery will be open until 8pm on the last Friday of June, July and August.
+During the summer the gallery was open until 8pm on the last Friday of June, July and August.